Brain Cancer Treatment

 - To find out more, ask your oncologist.
 A list of clinical trials is available at the web site of the National Cancer Institute.

 Once a brain tumor is diagnosed, you need to be very careful to keep all appointments with consultants and your primary health care provider.
-In general, people with brain cancer are at increased risk for additional medical problems and, potentially, reoccurrence of cancer or worsening of their symptoms.
+In general, people with brain cancer are at increased risk for additional medical problems and, potentially, recurrence of cancer or a worsening of their symptoms.

 Brain Cancer Survival Rate